Dawn Johnsen: Opposition

 The nomination encountered opposition from Republican senators who cited Johnsen's criticisms of the OLC during the administration of President George W. Bush.
 The New York Times reported that she had criticized OLC memoranda that said the president could largely ignore international treaties and Congress in fighting terrorists and that critics have portrayed as allowing torture in interrogation, and criticized the legal theories behind the OLC's position in detail The broad reading of presidential authority was “outlandish,” and the constitutional arguments were “shockingly flawed,” Ms. Johnsen had written.
-While her language was harsh, it was also accurate, as the memos have largely been withdrawn, and among lawyers a consensus agreeing with her views has emerged.
 One Republican member of the Senate Judiciary Committee, Senator John Cornyn, said that Johnsen did not have the “requisite seriousness” for the post.
 A Democratic member of the committee, Senator Sheldon Whitehouse, called such attacks hypocritical in light of Republicans' silence about the OLC during the Bush administration: "Where were you when those incompetent, ideological opinions were being issued?"

 As of May 2009, there were believed to be 37 Republican senators (out of 40) who would vote against confirming Johnsen.
 Her nomination was endorsed by Senator Richard Lugar, a senior Republican from Johnsen's state of Indiana.
 The remaining two Republicans, Senators Susan Collins and Olympia Snowe of Maine, have not announced their positions.
 One other Democrat, Senator Ben Nelson of Nebraska, joined Specter in expressing opposition to the nomination, but neither Nelson nor Specter publicly stated whether he would vote for a cloture motion to end a threatened Republican filibuster.
 Johnsen was supported by the remaining 57 Democrats as of May 2009.